pat-nel87/pat-nel87.github.io/content/about.md

 ---

 ## Hello, I'm Patrick 👋
 I’m a dedicated and curious software engineer with a deep passion for technology, mathematics, and systems design.
 My journey into tech began when I got my first computer (a used Tandy 286 running MS-DOS) in the early 90s and I quickly became fascinated by the possibilities hidden behind the command line.
-In the early 2000s, as a middle school student, I discovered Linux through Slackware and Red Hat, using it to breathe new life into aging hardware.
-Before high school, I was diving into networking, setting up LAN parties, and fixing computers for friends and family, always eager to explore how systems worked and how to make them work better.

-While technology was my first love, my early 20s led me down a different but equally enriching path.
-I pursued my interests in art, music, and poetry, performing in the Boston area while working in restaurants and studying for an associate degree in Electrical Engineering Science.
-This eventually culminated in an opportunity managing a small jazz café, where I took on the roles of equal parts bartender, barista, tapas chef, musical performer and master of ceremonies - a chaotic but rewarding experience that sharpened my ability to adapt, problem-solve, and lead in dynamic environments.

-Coming full-circle, my path led me back to technology when I joined Custom Automated Prosthetics (Zahn Dental / Henry Schein) as a CAD/CAM technician.
-This role opened the door to the tech industry as I worked my way into technical support and hardware repair serving dental lab customers across the U.S. It was here that my love of programming was reignited as I began developing PowerShell scripts to automate key workflows, making my work more efficient and driving real impact.

-Determined to push further, I returned to school for Computer Science during the COVID era, focusing on cloud infrastructure, automation, and software development.
-This led me to Johnson Controls, where I started as a software development intern and worked my way up to Senior DevOps Engineer, delivering solutions at a global scale.

-As I continue to evolve in my career, I remain deeply excited about the future of technology, automation, and distributed systems.
-I’m passionate about taking an active role in shaping the future.

 ## My Expertise
 I specialize in DevOps engineering philosophy, cloud infrastructure, and automation, primarily within the Azure ecosystem.
 My toolkit includes Terraform for infrastructure-as-code, a preference for GitHub Actions for CI/CD pipelines, Kubernetes for container orchestration, and FluxCD for GitOps workflows.
 I’m also proficient in Go, Python, Powershell and Bash.